Removing Window Tint or Window Film

 The most common issue with window tint is adhesive failure.

-The telltale signs are bubbling, wavy or rippled appearance, distortion or speckling.
+The telltale signs are tint bubbling, peeling, wavy or rippled appearance, distortion or speckling.
 This tends to be a moderate to hard removal.
 The type of installation, whether it’s residential commercial or automotive maybe different in removal.
 Also there are a couple of different types of adhesives from different manufacturers of window film.

 The majority of window tint uses a pressure sensitive adhesive another type is called CDF.
 The CDF adhesive is a dry adhesive that is activated with water.
 These films are mainly for commercial and residential installations.
 The problem is during removal of this window film, basically it bonds to the glass chemically.
 So when removing it, it can be extremely difficult and may require solvents to remove the adhesive.